NCAR/wrf_hydro_nwm_public/CODE_OF_CONDUCT.md

 Examples of behavior that contribute to creating a positive environment include:
 * All participants are treated with respect and consideration, valuing a diversity of views and opinions
 * Be considerate, respectful, and collaborative
-* Communicate openly with respect for others, critiquing ideas rather than individuals and gracefully accepting criticisim
+* Communicate openly with respect for others, critiquing ideas rather than individuals and gracefully accepting criticism
 * Acknowledging the contributions of others
 * Avoid personal attacks directed toward other participants
 * Be mindful of your surroundings and of your fellow participants